alanssoares/llm-edge-ai/README.md

 # llm-edge-ai
-A simulation of local devices as raspberry phi with sensors
+A simulation of local edge devices (Raspberry Pi) with IoT sensors and integrated LLM inference capabilities

 ## Overview

 This project simulates a scalable network of Raspberry Pi 3 devices using Docker Compose.
 The setup can scale from a few devices to thousands, making it perfect for testing and development of edge computing scenarios.
+Now includes **on-device LLM inference** for intelligent IoT data analysis with comprehensive performance metrics.

 ## Key Features

 - **Scalable Architecture**: Easily configure 10 to 1000+ devices
+- **MQTT Telemetry**: Real-time sensor data streaming via MQTT
+- **🤖 LLM Inference on Edge**: Run Phi-3.5-mini-instruct or other models directly on each device
+- **📊 Performance Metrics**: Track inference time, memory usage, CPU utilization, and energy consumption
+- **🔄 Model Comparison**: Test and compare different LLM models for edge deployment
 - **Dynamic Generation**: Python script generates docker-compose.yml for any number of devices
 - **Shared Configuration**: Single configuration file shared across all devices
 - **Internal Network**: All devices connected via a bridge network (172.20.0.0/16)